scroll-into-view/compute-scroll-into-view/README.md

 ![compute-scroll-into-view](https://user-images.githubusercontent.com/81981/43024153-a2cc212c-8c6d-11e8-913b-b4d62efcf105.png)

-Lower level API that is used by the [ponyfill](https://ponyfill.com) [scroll-into-view-if-needed](https://github.com/stipsan/scroll-into-view-if-needed) to compute where (if needed) elements should scroll based on [options defined in the spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView).
+Lower level API that is used by the [ponyfill](https://ponyfill.com) [scroll-into-view-if-needed](https://github.com/stipsan/scroll-into-view-if-needed) to compute where (if needed) elements should scroll based on [options defined in the spec](https://developer.mozilla.org/en-US/docs/Web/API/Element/scrollIntoView) and the [`scrollMode: "if-needed"` draft spec proposal](https://github.com/w3c/csswg-drafts/pull/1805).
 Use this if you want the smallest possible bundlesize and is ok with implementing the actual scrolling yourself.

 ## Install